bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 25°
-- Breezy and Overcast
+- Partly Cloudy
-- 79% humidity
+- 85% humidity
 - 12 mph wind
-- 100% cloud cover
+- 57% cloud cover
 - 75 AQI 🟨
 - About 2 inches of snow on the ground